mrblacyk/Boxer/README.md

 # Run & Build

-Everything is you need to do is to build the image and run the containers.
+Everything you need to do is to pull images and run the containers!

 ```bash
 # Clone the repository